Information About Bearded Dragons

 The name “bearded dragon” refers to the “beard” of the lizard, the underside of the throat which turns black if they are stressed or see a potential rival or predator.
 Members of this family live in the arid, rocky, semi-desert regions and dry open woodlands of Australia.

-They are adept climbers and spend most of their time on branches and in bushes, and can also be found living hear human habitation.
+They are adept climbers and spend most of their time on branches and in bushes, and can also be found living near human habitation.
 Pogona species bask on rocks and exposed branches in the mornings and afternoons.
 They are found throughout Australia.

 Several species of this genus, especially the central bearded dragon (Pogona vitticeps), are often kept as pets or exhibited in zoos due to their hardy nature and easy care in comparison to other exotic reptiles.